bbell03/GeneticAlgo/README.md

   A fitness function is implemented which returns the total importance value of a given genome according to which items it contains.

-  Fringe operations, crossover and mutation which encompass the mating process of this GA.
+  Fringe operations, crossover and mutation encompass the mating process of this GA.

   The pool function contains an array of the most updated population with